-A cap-and-trade system is one of a variety of policy tools that exists to reduce the greenhouse gas emissions responsible for climate change.
+A cap-and-trade system is one of a variety of policy tools to reduce the greenhouse gas emissions responsible for climate change.
 A cap-and-trade program sets a clear limit on greenhouse gas emissions and minimizes the costs of achieving this target.
 By creating a market, and a price, for emission reductions, cap and trade offers an environmentally effective and economically efficient response to climate change.

 Ultimately, cap-and-trade programs offer opportunities for the most cost-effective emissions reductions.
 Many challenging issues must be addressed before initiating the program.
 Once established though, a well-designed cap-and-trade market is relatively easy to implement, can achieve emissions reductions goals in a cost-effective manner, and drives low-greenhouse gas innovation.